SunnyHaze/ManTraNet-Pytorch/README.md

   - [convlstm.py](imports/convlstm.py) An implementation of ConvLSTM layer, which was cited from [ndrplz's Github repo](https://github.com/ndrplz/ConvLSTM_pytorch).
 - What's more there is a [ParametersManager.py](imports/ParametersManager.py) file in `./imports` dir.
 This is a part of code helps me to save parameters after tarinning for several batches, and load parameters then.
 - [Train.py](Train.py) is the main script for model trainning.
 - [TestModel.py](TestModel.py) can illustrate the performance of the model (`*.pt`) you trained.
-It shows 4 sub-figues in a plt, including the : Raw picture, label mask, prediction feature, prediction mask.
+It shows 4 sub-figures in a plt, including(From left to right): Raw picture, label mask, predict feature, predict mask.

   ![](images/result-100EPOCH.png)